elatov/elatov.github.io/_posts/2012-09-01-vdr-appliance-fails-to-complete-integrity-check-and-fails-to-backup-certain-vms.md

 >
 > Hope it helps to save your time

-The first part of the solution was already in place in VDR 2.0.1, so we didn&#8217;t have to do that.
+The first part of the solution was already in place in VDR 2.0.1, so we didn't have to do that.
 After adding the lines to the above file (from part 2), the Integrity Check succeeded, however we found some damaged restore points.
 We followed the instructions in VMware KB <a href="http://kb.vmware.com/kb/1013387" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1013387']);">1013387</a> to clear the damaged restore points and to run another manual Integrity Check.

 We then re-enabled the Email\_Server\_Backup_Job and it started to fail right away and it actually kept leaving VMware snapshots behind.
 I then wanted to concentrate on the VMware snapshots failing.
 The first thing I noticed that that the VM was actually on Virtual HW # 4: